XarkLabs/Xosera/REFERENCE.md

 masks to mask unwanted pixels on the edges of a rectangle (when not word aligned, and pixels shifted off the end of the previous line).
 When drawing in normal increment mode, the first word mask will trim pixels on the left edge and the last word mask the right edge (or both at once for single word width).

-#### Decrement Mode

-Normally during blitter operations pointers will be incremented when used to read or write VRAM and when shifted, pixels move from left to the right (from MSB to LSB).
-If the `DECR` bit is set in `XR_BLIT_CTRL`, then `XR_BLIT_SRC_B`, `XR_BLIT_SRC_A` and `XR_BLIT_DST_D` pointers will decrement on each use and shifting will be to the right (LSB to MSB).
-So this means when setting up a blitter operation they need to be pointing to the last word of the image (inclusive, since not pre-decremented).
-Also `DECR` will also reverse the edge used by the first and last word masks (to be the right and left edges respectively, sicne each line will be drawn right to left).
-However, even in `DECR` mode, the `XR_BLIT_MOD_A`, `XR_BLIT_MOD_B` and `XR_BLIT_MOD_D` values will still be added each line (so typically they would be negated).

-`DECR` mode can be useful for overlapping blitter operations and "scrolling" VRAM, when the destination would overwrite the source mid-operation.
-For example, when copying an overlapping source and destination image rectangle a few pixels directly to the right (where the first pixels of each line copied would overwrite uncopied source pixels on each line).
-If lines of an image operation don't overlap, then the `XR_BLIT_MOD_A`, `XR_BLIT_MOD_B` and `XR_BLIT_MOD_D` can be negated to copy lines in reverse order, but keeping pixels right to left).

-**NOTE:** Full `DECR` mode, with a left-shift has turned out to be rather "expensive" (in area and speed) in the FPGA implementation.
-If this continues to be an issue, then the ability to "left shift" in `DECR` mode may be removed.
-This is only strictly needed in cases similar to the example outlined above, with overlap on each line (and there are workarounds).
-The ability to decrement `XR_BLIT_SRC_A`, `XR_BLIT_SRC_B` and `XR_BLIT_DST_D` pointers each word is planned to be retained.

 #### Blitter Operation Status